ctripcorp/SQLlin/sqllin-driver/README.md

 In Native platforms, things look different.
 We can call SQLite C API directly, this is the most intuitive way.
 The ability of Kotlin/Native interop with C is very perfect, but in Kotlin/Native you must use some APIs to complete interop with C that very difficult to understanding, like: `memScoped`, `CPointer`, `CPointerVarOf`, `toKString` etc..
-So, in the begining, I chose the [SQLiter](https://github.com/touchlab/SQLiter), that's a Kotlin/Native multiplatform library.
+So, in the beginning, I chose the [SQLiter](https://github.com/touchlab/SQLiter), that's a Kotlin/Native multiplatform library.
 If I use it, I can put the Kotlin-C interop translate to Kotlin language-internal calls.
 It is very convenient.
 [SQLiter](https://github.com/touchlab/SQLiter) also is the driver that [SQLDelight](https://github.com/cashapp/sqldelight) to call SQLite C library in native platforms.
 It is not only supports iOS, it also supports all the operating systems of Apple, Linux(x64) and Windows(mingwX86, mingwX64).

 But a few months later.
 I found using [SQLiter](https://github.com/touchlab/SQLiter) also has some disadvantages.
 For example, [SQLiter](https://github.com/touchlab/SQLiter) updates very infrequently.
-I submited a PR too long time, but it still hasn't been merged, and no one replied to me.
-And, [SQLiter](https://github.com/touchlab/SQLiter) own a lot of functions that SQLlin doesn't need.
+I submitted a PR too long time, but it still hasn't been merged, and no one replied to me.
+And, after Kotlin `1.8.0`, Kotlin/Native added a new target:
+`watchosDeviceArm64`.
+Due to [SQLiter](https://github.com/touchlab/SQLiter) updates infrequently, SQLlin can't support `watchosDeviceArm64` either.
 So, I decided to implement interop with SQLite C APIs by myself as I originally conceived.

 Whatever, [SQLiter](https://github.com/touchlab/SQLiter) still is a good project.
 I referred to a lot of designs and code details from it and use them in _New Native Driver_ in _sqllin-driver_ .